caiocomandulli/lib-bitcache/README.md

-# Cache Android Library
+# BitCache - Android Library

-Cache was designed to manage image caching in android.
+BitCache was designed to manage image caching in android.

 Making it easier for you to pre-load images and reuse them.